Emotional freedoM (EFT) / TAPPING techniques

 A REVOLUTIONARY SYSTEM FOR STRESS-FREE LIVING

-(also known as cognitive somatic practices) is a family of mind-body methods that rapidly reduce stress and trauma while increasing calm.
-Calming the body (where stress is stored) is a missing key to unlocking rapid change.
+(also known as cognitive somatic practices) is a family of mind-body methods that rapidly reduce stress while increasing calm.
+Restoring balance to the nervous system and calming the body (where stress is stored) is a missing key to unlocking rapid change.

 Energy psychology (EP) methods combine cognitive interventions with somatic techniques that influence the human bio-energy systems such as meridians, chakras and the biofield to elevate physical, mental, emotional and spiritual wellbeing.